komalsyed/SynoteCode/README.md

 ==========
 Dear All

-I am emailing you the following relevant files for Synote.
-They are to be replaced in their respective given locations:
+I am checking in the following relevant files for Synote.
+They are to be replaced in their respective given locations in order for the extension for Synotes to run: